 - Never leave a computer unattended while using any online banking or investing service.

-- Never access bank, brokerage or other financial services information at Internet cafes public libraries, etc.
+- Never access bank, brokerage, or other financial services information at public locations.

-What to do if you become a victim of an email or internet-related scheme
+What to do if you become a victim of online fraud

-- If you have disclosed sensitive information in a phishing attack, you should contact the three major credit bureaus listed below to discuss whether you need to place a fraud alert on your file, which will help prevent thieves from opening a new account in your name.
+- If you have disclosed sensitive information in a phishing attack, contact the three major credit bureaus below to discuss placing a fraud alert on your file to help prevent thieves from opening a new account in your name:

 P.O.
 Box 2000